 Overview

-This diagram visually represents the flow of information and interactions between different components of a generative AI web application.
+The flow of information and interactions between the key components of a generative AI web application.

 Simplified architecture diagram of a web application ecosystem.
 Clients, including web browsers and mobile devices, interact with the core application service, which handles user requests and business logic.
 The service interacts with a database to store and manage application data.
 Additionally, the service communicates with external APIs to access additional functionality and interacts with external services utilized by the application.